 A court can modify or change child support if a person’s income level changes.

 Some accepted reasons to modify child support include:

 Courts can also consider the following factors in raising or lowering child support obligations above or below guidelines:

 Child support obligations usually end when the minor child becomes emancipated (achieves independence, generally at the age of 18).
 Different jurisdictions maintain different emancipation ages.
 In California, the emancipation age is 18, but a parent may still be obligated to pay child support for a 19-year-old child who is still enrolled in high school full-time.

 Emancipation can also happen through military service.
 Financial support for adult disabled children may continue, if necessary, even after emancipation (reaching the age of majority).

-Placement of a child in foster care or in a juvenile detention facility does not release the parents from their legal obligation to financially support the child.
+Placement of a child in foster care or a juvenile detention facility does not release the parents from their legal obligation to financially support the child.
 A court order terminating parental rights ends the obligation to pay child support.
-If a parent who is required to pay child support dies, the financial obligation to pay child support becomes a charge against the decedent’s estate.
+If a parent who is required to pay child support dies, the financial responsibility to pay child support becomes a charge against the decedent’s estate.

 4015 E. Paradise Falls Dr. Suite 131, Tucson, Arizona 85712